 Identify where your human resources are going and where expenditures are being made.
 Find the deviations that will hinder the execution of specific goals.
 For instance, if the sales department has identified a plan that requires five additional employees and your allocation for new employees totals 10, you must decide if this is an appropriate use of your resources or if there is another project that will better carry your organization as a whole toward achieving overall success.

-As New England’s only IT expert also specializing in IT staffing, Protocol also collaborates with you to appropriately staff your technology channel.
+As New England’s only IT expert also specializing in IT staffing, Protocol Networks also collaborates with you to appropriately staff your technology channel.

 Successful execution of the practices and tools needed to perform the activities and projects required for the strategic plan almost always includes software packages and hardware required to run the new software.
-As your CIO, Protocol reviews the technology needs of all departments, avoiding unitask solutions that benefit only one person or one department.
+As your CIO, Protocol Networks reviews the technology needs of all departments, avoiding unitask solutions that benefit only one person or one department.
 Ways of using the software in multiple situations is examined to find out if it can meet the needs of more than one company channel.

-Protocol prioritizes everyone’s technology needs, plots them on a calendar and determines the resources needed for each.
+Protocol Networks prioritizes everyone’s technology needs, plots them on a calendar and determines the resources needed for each.
 A one-page sheet provides the project description, budget, summary of how to do the project and the expected benefit of the project.

 If your company doesn’t have an IT strategic plan, it is in your best interest to establish one.
 Here are items to include.